 Risks to avoid

 - Avoid crowds.
-For example, if the left is favored, but there’s a big crowd, start just to the right of the crowd.
+Most experts advise dividing the line into thirds.
+If the left is favored, but there’s a big crowd, start in the left third of the line, just to the right of the crowd.

 - Another big risk is not being able to tack.
 If your strategy requires freedom to tack, don’t start with a big crowd on your right.